 There are trillions of microorganisms which live in our digestive tracts.
 More than 1000 different species have been identified.
 Most of these are healthy bacteria while others have the potential to cause damage to our intestinal systems, causing serious digestive issues such as IBS, ulcerative colitis and ileal pouch.

-Probiotics, defined as “denoting a substance that stimulates the growth of microorganisms, especially those with beneficial properties (such as those of the intestinal flora)”, are often called ‘good bacteria because they keep your gut healthy.2 They are specifically formulated to assure that the good bacteria are able to survive the acid environment of the stomach, attach to the cells of, and colonize the small and/or large intestine.1
+Probiotics are live microorganisms which when administered in adequate amounts confer health benefit to the host.
+They are often called good bacteria because they keep your gut healthy.
+They are specifically formulated to assure that the good bacteria are able to survive the acid environment of the stomach, attach to the cells of, and colonize the small and/or large intestine.1

 Probiotics have increased in popularity over the last decade.
 They should be formulated to assure that the bacteria are able to survive the acid environment of the stomach, attach to the cells of, and temporarily, colonize the small intestine and/or colon.
 While the specific effects of each probiotic species likely differs, in general, these organisms have been shown to confer health benefits through a variety of mechanisms.2